sagemath/sagewiki_to_gh-2022-10-10/days109.md

  * provide code
  * make reviews

-Some of us will gather informally in Bordeaux (possibly making some advertisement for Sage at the university).
+You can attend remotely on [[https://zulip.sagemath.org/|zulip]] and some of us will gather informally in Bordeaux.
+If you are interested in coming to Bordeaux, contact one of the locals (Sébastien Labbé, Vincent Delecroix or Xavier Caruso).

 == Useful links ==